You’re doing it! You have decided to forget the naysayers and go on that RTW trip that you’ve always been dreaming about.

 There are several reasons why you would want to go the RTW ticket route.
 The biggest is that they are typically cheaper than buying as you go.
 This also allows travelers to plan out a lot of their trip on the front end, allowing you to actually travel during your trip instead of constantly checking and researching flights and your next destination.
 In addition, buying a RTW ticket will typically allow you to see more regions.
 Flying from continent to continent becomes expensive, so buying as you go might inhibit your chances of touching down on 4, 5, or 6 different continents if that’s your plan, plus you are at the mercy of the airlines – you never know when plane tickets are going to skyrocket.

 With positives comes negatives, and multi-stop plane tickets are no different.
 Part of the beauty of long term travel is being able to go where you want, when you want, and buying a ticket for your entire trip up front can restrict that freedom.
 Your flights will already be booked, and while you will most likely still have flexibility within each region, you will lose some overall spontaneity.
-It is possible to change flights, but many carriers will charge to do so.
+It is possible to change flights, but you will be charged to do so in most cases.
 With Indie, you can have the best of both worlds, though, and book your trip a few legs at a time.
 While it offers more flexibility than traditional RTW tickets, it’s still not ultimate freedom like buying point to point tickets is.

 Buy as you go is exactly how it sounds; you buy all your plane tickets as you are traveling.
 This affords you to go where you want when you want.
 Obviously price is a major factor, and if you have your heart set on particular regions, you could get screwed by ridiculously high prices.
 Places like New Zealand and Australia can be very expensive to get to on their own, so buying a RTW ticket could help offset the costs.
 On the flip side of that argument, you never know when you’re going to find a great deal.
 Having the flexibility to jump on a great price when it pops up is something that you just can’t do when purchasing a multi-stop ticket, and it could allow you to see a region you didn’t think you’d be able to make it to (we were able to go to New Zealand because we found a super cheap flight there).